tejas-73/Image-Classification-using-VGG16/README.md

 The string “airplanes” present in the file path was used as a justification that the image is of airplane.

+#Results
-# Note that these were the results obtained for my machine.
+Note that these were the results obtained for my machine.
 It could be different for you.

 Following is the output:
 "D:\Python Projects\venv\Scripts\python.exe" "D:/Python Projects/DIP Assignment 5/Question1.py"